Soft and crunchy butter cookies are a delicious classic must-make for any holiday party and are delicious plain or frosted.

 You’re probably asking yourself – what’s the difference between shortbread cookies and butter cookies?
 Is there a difference?

 There is!
 It really comes down to texture and flavor with these two different cookies.
-Shortbread cookies had more butter than flour in the ingredients.
+Shortbread cookies have more butter than flour in the ingredients.
 And butter cookies have more flour in them than butter.
 They still have a lot of butter in them- hence the name “butter cookies”.

 Since butter cookies have more flour in them, they are GREAT for decorating.
 They are sturdy and hold frosting really well.
 You’re going to love the frosting in this recipe.
 The yummy frosting perfectly compliments the cookies.
 These butter cookies have the perfect crunch in them.
 That first bite is soft with a little bit of a crunch making them irresistible and one our new favorite cookies.

 How to Make Easy Butter Cookies